 Different Types of Addiction Treatment

-Addiction treatment is often portrayed in TV and movies as a 24/7 program lasting a certain length of time.
+Addiction treatment is often portrayed on TV and in movies as a 24/7 program lasting a certain length of time.
 However, rehab is not always like you might have imagined it.
 While many people go to a 24/7 inpatient program, others do not sleep there—many rehabs offer outpatient programs.
 Relatively intensive levels of outpatient care include both intensive outpatient (IOP) and partial hospitalization (PHP) programs.

 Inpatient Addiction Treatment